ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

 $$ w = \text{calibration factor} * \text{design weight} $$

 When _weight_ **w** <= 1 the marker is set as "NW_AG" and the row is removed from further calculations for Winsorisation.

+Note: The summations below are over model groups.

 For a _weight_ **w** > 1 the method calculates: